Howard A. Tullman: Entrepreneurial career

-As of August 2025, Tullman has started 12 companies, including Tribeca Flashpoint Media Arts Academy, CCC Information Services, Tunes.com, the Rolling Stone Network, Imagination Pilots, Experiencia, Original Research II, Eager Enterprises, G2T3V,LLC and others.
-Tullman has held senior executive positions at Coin Inc., Worldwide Xceed and Kendall College, where he moved it from Evanston to a new facility on Goose Island in Chicago.
+As of August 2025, Tullman has started 12 companies, including Tribeca Flashpoint Media Arts Academy, CCC Information Services, Tunes.com, the Rolling Stone Network, Imagination Pilots, Experiencia, Original Research II, Eager Enterprises, G2T3V, LLC and others.
+Tullman has held senior executive positions at Coin Inc., Worldwide Xceed, and Kendall College, which he moved it from Evanston to a new facility on Goose Island in Chicago.